constgen/cross-channel/README.md

 - developement of a multiple screen expirience in a browser;
 - development of a JavaScript API for media players that are embedded in an `<iframe>`;
 - need an unified messaging channel in browser extensions;
-- messaging between all frames in a browser window;
+- messaging between all frames with any origins in a browser window;
 - messaging between all windows/frames and background processes on NWJS platform;
 - messaging between "Node" and "Webkit" context on the Node-webkit platform;
 - messaging across tabs of the same origin